-Every summer, Paros Island offers a great selection of cultural events and religious festivals, with food, wine and music and lots of people from all over the island participate in the celebrations.
-Find below a selection of the most important open-air events taking place on the island during the summer months.
+Every summer, Paros Island offers a great selection of cultural events and religious festivals, with food, wine, and music.
+Lots of people from all over the island participate in the celebrations.
+Find a selection of the most renowned open-air events on the island during summer below.

-On 23rd June the Kleidonas festival is celebrated in the villages of Naoussa, Prodromos and Aliki.
+The Kleidonas festival is celebrated in the villages of Naoussa, Prodromos, and Aliki.

-On 16th & 17th July the feast name of Agia Marina is celebrated in the village of Kostos.
+The feast name of Agia Marina is celebrated in Kostos village.

 August 15th - Panagia Ekatontapyliani

-On August 15th the feast day of the Dormition of Virgin Mary is celebrated in Parikia, at the church of Panagia Ekatontapyliani.
+The feast day of the Dormition of the Virgin Mary is celebrated in Parikia at the church of Panagia Ekatondapiliani.
 The festivities start with a litany of the icon of the Virgin Mary and continue until dawn with local dances, traditional music, local food, wine, and great fun.

-On the first Saturday after the feast of the Dormition of Virgin Mary on the 15th August, the traditional festival of Karavolas takes place in Paros’ old capital, Lefkes.
-The festival took its name after “karavoles”, the name given by locals to snails, which are considered an amazing local delicacy.
-Visitors can enjoy traditional food, wine, and music, as well as dances.
+On the first Saturday after the feast of the Dormition of the Virgin Mary (on August 15th), the traditional festival of Karavolas takes place in Paros’ old capital, Lefkes.
+The festival took its name after karavoles - the name given by locals to large snails, which are considered a delicious local delicacy.
+Visitors can enjoy traditional food, wine, music, and dances.

-On 29th August the feast day of Agios Ioannis Theologos is celebrated in the village of Drios and in the Monastery of Agios Ioannis Kaparos in Lefkes.
+The feast day of Agios Ioannis Theologos is celebrated in the village of Drios and the Monastery of Agios Ioannis Kaparos in Lefkes.

 In the first days of September, the festival of Trata takes place in Parikia.

-The Pirates Festival is a great celebration representing the raids of the pirates in Paros that were usual in Medieval times.
+The Pirates Festival is a major celebration representing the raids of the pirates in Paros that were usual in Medieval times.
 It takes place on the occasion of Barbarossa's raid in 1537.
 Young boys dressed in traditional pirate costumes jump from the caiques (fishing boats) and run in the crowd to snatch the girls and take them away.
-Fireworks, traditional music, dances, local food, and wine are composing this great feast.
+Fireworks, traditional music, dances, local food, and wine are all part of the event.

 Paros offers an extensive list of events and music happenings during the summer season.
-Small or larger festivals involving art exhibitions, dance and music events, concerts, theatrical performances or even book fairs are scheduled towards the end of the summer.
-The festival that visitors should not miss is the Fish and Wine Festival which takes place in Marpissa during the first Sunday of July.
+Art exhibitions, dance and music events, concerts, festivals, theatrical performances, or even book fairs take place throughout summer.
+One of the highlights is the Fish Festival which takes place in Naoussa on the first Sunday of July.
 The Park Festival is another huge festival of Paros.
 It lasts from June to August and features more than 20 events of cultural, athletic, and environmental interest.